Walter Jenkins: Arrest

 A month before the 1964 presidential election, on October 7, District of Columbia Police arrested Jenkins in a YMCA restroom.
 He and another man were booked on a disorderly conduct charge, an incident described as "perhaps the most famous tearoom arrest in America."
 He paid a $50 fine.
 Rumors of the incident circulated for several days, and Republican Party operatives helped to promote it to the press.
 Some newspapers, including the Chicago Tribune and the Cincinnati Enquirer, refused to run the story.
 Journalists quickly learned that Jenkins had been arrested on a similar charge in 1959, which made it much harder to explain away as the result of overwork or, as one journalist wrote, "combat fatigue."

 Finally, on October 14, a Washington Star editor called the White House for Jenkins' comment on a story it was preparing.
 Jenkins turned to White House lawyers Abe Fortas, the President's personal lawyer, and Clark Clifford, who unofficially was filling the role of White House Counsel.
 They immediately lobbied the editors of Washington's three newspapers not to run the story, which only confirmed its significance.
-Within hours, Clifford detailed the evidence to the President and press secretary George Reedy, who "openly weeping," confirmed the story to reporters.
+Within hours, Clifford detailed the evidence to the President and press secretary George Reedy, who while "openly weeping," confirmed the story to reporters.
 Probably forewarned, Johnson told Fortas that Jenkins needed to resign.

 Anticipating the charge that Jenkins might have been blackmailed, Johnson immediately ordered an FBI investigation.
 He knew that J. Edgar Hoover would have to clear the administration of any security problem because the FBI itself would otherwise be at fault for failing to investigate Jenkins properly years before.
 Hoover reported on October 22 that security had not been compromised.
 Johnson later said: "I couldn't have been more shocked about Walter Jenkins if I'd heard that Lady Bird had tried to kill the Pope."
 He also fed conspiracy theories that Jenkins had been framed.
 He claimed that before his arrest Jenkins had attended a cocktail party where the waiters came from the Republican National Committee, though the party was hosted by Newsweek to celebrate the opening of its new offices.
 The Star printed the story and UPI transmitted its version on October 14.
 Jenkins resigned the same day.
 Johnson immediately ordered a poll to determine the public's reaction to the affair and learned the next day that its effect on the voters was negligible.

-The President announced that only he would contact the press about the incident, but his wife, Lady Bird Johnson, issued her own statement of support for Jenkins.
+Johnson announced that only he would contact the press about the incident, but his wife, Lady Bird Johnson, issued her statement of support for Jenkins.